SuperOffice/SuperOffice.WebApi-Samples/README.md

 This library supports the System User flow.
 The client makes it very easy to call the online PartnerSystemUserService endpoint, validate the JWT and return the claims it contains.

 The JWT contains a lot of information, however, it's usually just the Ticket credential that is interesting.
 Therefore, **SuperOffice.WebApi** simplifies calling the service, validating the response, and then returning the ticket in a single method call.

+> :warning: Do not ask for a System User Ticket every single time you invoke an Agent method!
+This creates a new credentials record in the database each and every time.
+Take advantage of the 6 hour window and only ask for a new Ticket when absolutely necessary!

 ### How to use System User flow